What is urinary tract infection?

 - never used soiled fecal hands to touch your urinary and vaginal area

 - Avoid excess washing of genital area

 - Use cotton undergarments preferably

 - Do not hold urine for long (myth you don’t get infection by urinating in public toilets till you have been in touch with a dirty surface)

 - Use Indian toilets preferably or else squat 10.
 Meet the gynecologist once a year at least

 - Avoid tight fitting clothes to be worn for long time periods (if not possible in working place, avoid as much as possible when at home),

 Diagnosis: urine routine and culture test, ultrasound for kidney, ureter, bladder, per vaginal examination, cystoscopy if required (leads to thickening of bladder wall causing cystitis)

-Treatment: 80 % lies in prevention, rest take lots of probiotics naturally and if required in medicine form, get tested and treated in time; topical estrogens with recurrent UTI because of atrophic vaginitis (makes life so good), cranberry extract in form of juices, powders, syrups, long term use of antibiotics, self-medication on the initiation as advised by your doctor, immunotherapy.
+Treatment: 80 % lies in prevention, rest take lots of natural probiotics naturally and if required in medicine form, get tested and treated in time; topical estrogens with recurrent UTI because of atrophic vaginitis (makes life so good), cranberry extract in form of juices, powders, syrups, long term use of antibiotics, self-medication on the initiation as advised by your doctor, immunotherapy.